CatchTheTornado/doctor-dok/README.md

 **Using AI Chat one might analyze years of medical history within seconds** self-formulating second opinions, checking possible treatments, checking medicine co-inferences etc.

+## Try it out

+You can Try Out Doctor Dok in hosted, fully secured, end2end encrypted environment by registering to beta tests on https://doctordok.com

 ## Key Features:

 - Digitalize all your health data - even poor scans, converts it to JSON structuralized data,